LEARNING GATEWAY AND ELECTRONIC LEARNING MODULES: AntiMicrobial Stewardship

 The design recommendations are placed into a report that is presented to stakeholders.
 Stakeholders, the designers, and I review what changes need to be made.
 Finalized design recommendations are then implemented into the final module.

 Megan Wilson, Jon Anscher, Joe Wilson, Amy Law

 User Experience Research intern.
 Hired to be the lead of user research

 University of Washington School of Medicine Graduate Medical Education: E-Learning

-Usability testing, think-aloud, data coding, focus groups, report creation, stakeholder readout creation
+Usability testing, think-aloud, data coding, report creation, stakeholder readout creation

 Usability testing is conducted when a module is completed but not in it's final format.
 Usability Testing is conducted in 2 phases, Alpha and Beta.
 Each phase requires 5 usability test sessions.
 After Beta is completed changes discovered in the usability tests are made to the module.
 These changes are tested in Alpha.
 The changes made in Alpha are used to make Gold.
 Gold is the completed version and will be released in the following year for residents to view on their learning management system.